Inventory, lb : 0

 Sharlyn melons are available during late spring and summer.

 The product of crossbreeding, the Sharlyn's parent plants were both primarily cultivated in southern France, Northern Italy and Algeria as early as the late fifteenth century.
 As with many summer melon varieties, the Sharlyn thrives in a hot dry climate.
+They are ready for harvest when the fruits 'slip' or fully detach from the vine at the stem end.

 Recipes that include Sharlyn Melon.
 One is easiest, three is harder.